What is it?

 - Wear masks when you are out and about to prevent spread even with casual interaction.

-To combat the spread of the disease, many cities, counties, and states are under lockdown orders.
-As of today, approximately 95% of all Americans are ordered to stay home.
-This means many businesses such as restaurants and retail stores have closed or have employees working from home.
-Only essential businesses such as hospitals, take-out eateries, and grocery stores, for example, can remain open.
+To combat the spread of the disease, many cities, counties, and states are beginning to implement stay at home orders once again.
 As a result, many individuals have found themselves out of work and furloughed.
-As of this week, April 19th 2020, there were 22 million Americans who filed for unemployment insurance.
+As of this week, December 7th, there are 12 million Americans who are out of work.
 A staggering amount!
 If you find yourself out of a job or unsure of the security of the one you currently hold, these are the steps to undertake:

 - Be proactive and call your creditors to discuss your current situation and make possible arrangements.
 This includes student loan debt holders who may be able to apply for a forbearance which will allow stoppage on payments temporarily.
 For example, many insurance companies are offering discounts on car insurance premiums.
 Also, you may qualify to have your mortgage payments deferred for up to 90 days.
 Make sure to check all the details with your mortgage broker.